-It is interesting to compare this result with the scenario studied in \cite{bisio2010optimal}, where one wants to \emph{learn} an unknown unitary $U$ by applying it for a finite number of times to some quantum states, so that later, when we do not have access to $U$, we can reproduce its effect on a new input state.
-It turns out that the strategy that maximizes the average fidelity, where the average is taken over all states in the Hilbert space, is an incoherent \emph{measure-and-rotate} strategy, i.e. a method that uses tomography \cite{bisio2010optimal}.
+It is interesting to compare this result with the scenario studied in \cite{bisio2010optimal}, where one wants to \emph{learn} an unknown unitary $U$ by applying it for a finite number of times to some quantum states, so that later, when one does not have access to $U$, one can reproduce its effect on a new input state.
+It turns out that the strategy that maximizes the average fidelity, where the average is taken over all states in the Hilbert space, is an incoherent measure-and-rotate strategy, i.e., a method that uses tomography \cite{bisio2010optimal}.
 In contrast to this result, our work shows that under the practical assumption that the action of the unitary should be emulated in a low-dimensional subspace, and not the entire Hilbert space, the coherent methods are much more powerful than the incoherent ones.

-This algorithm is \emph{blind}, in the sense that at the end it does not learn anything about the given samples, or the emulated unitary.
-Although the algorithm uses a randomized technique, it always generates an output with high fidelity with the desired output state.
-Therefore, it can be used as a subroutine in larger algorithms, such as quantum phase estimation.
-Another possible application of this algorithm is to use it to cancel the effect of an unknown unitary channel, without doing process tomography and finding the description of the unitary.
-Furthermore, the algorithm could be useful in the cases where we can prepare the input and the corresponding outputs of a unitary transformation efficiently, but we do not know how to implement the unitary itself.